 - In Worship: An incredible community of laity serve alongside our pastor in worship, from greeters to ushers to tech support.
 No special skills are required and training is available.

-- Worship Presentation: Advance slides in PowerPoint to follow the worship service
+- AV/Tech Team: Advance slides in PowerPoint to follow the worship service

 - Eucharistic Ministers: Serve Communion as called upon on the first Sunday of the month and selected Sundays during the year